tobortechftc/pmtischler/SharedCode/sphinx/javasphinx/com/github/pmtischler/base/BlackBox-Recorder.rst

 record
 ^^^^^^

-.. java:method:: public void record(double time) throws Exception
+.. java:method:: public void record(String deviceName, double time) throws Exception
    :outertype: BlackBox.Recorder

    Records the hardware at the time.

+   :param deviceName: The device to record.
    :param time: The time to record hardware at (seconds).